 A note about shortening.
 Check labels.
 While plant-based and vegan, most all shortening contains palm oil.

 Note, honey is not vegan.
 However, it is palm oil free.
+Having baking staples means you can whip up an easy vegan mug cake whenever you please.

 - Raw agave

-- Agave syrup – use as a liquid sweetener like you would use maple syrup, without the maple taste.
+- Agave syrup – Use as a liquid sweetener like you would use maple syrup, without the maple taste.
 Use it for baking, on waffles and pancakes, in oatmeal, and to sweeten other foods.

 - Pure maple syrup